 TCC Black History Month Events

-At TCC, the month includes an assortment of free, public activities throughout February with speakers, discussions and entertainment at campuses in Chesapeake, Norfolk, Portsmouth and Virginia Beach.
+At TCC, the month includes an assortment of free, virtual activities throughout February.

 Martin Luther King Jr. Recognition Program

 Each year, Tidewater Community College honors the legacy of Dr. Martin Luther King Jr. during Black History Month with a distinguished service award to a TCC faculty or staff member, and provides a scholarship to a TCC student.

 Recipients of the Martin Luther King Jr. Scholarship and the College Distinguished Service Award will be recognized at a virtual event in February as part of the TCC Black History Month keynote address and program.

 2021 TCC Dr. Martin Luther King Jr. Virtual Awards & Recognition Program